-The series of $\texttt{XGBoost}$ models are trained to infer the features from structural information, in the case of $e_{src, dst}$ both features of node $S_{src}$ and $S_{dst}$ are used as input to the model.
-A similarity score between the predicted vector and corresponding generated feature is used to rank the corresponding features that are assigned to the edges of the graph.
-For continuous values the mean squared-error is used
+The similarity score between the predicted vector and the corresponding generated feature is used to rank the features that are assigned to the edges of the graph.
+For continuous values, the mean squared error is used